 Returns are typically associated more with January than December.
 After all, that hot pink sweater with yellow stars on the sleeves may not be exactly what your sister had in mind.
 But these days, more is going back before it ever gets to Santa's bag.

 "When the bills come in and the money isn't there, you have to return," says Jennifer Kersten, 33, of Miami.
 She spent $300 the day after Thanksgiving on books, movies and clothes for her nephews.
 Last week she returned half of it.

-Some reasons for the many unhappy returns, according to the Associated Press:
+Some reasons for the many unhappy returns:

-• Shoppers are binging on big discounts.
+• Shoppers are bingeing on big discounts.
 Stores are desperate to get people in the door.
 But the same shoppers who find a "60 percent off" tag too good to resist may realize at home that they busted the budget.

 • Stores have made it easier to take things back.
 Nordstrom is letting online shoppers return items at no extra charge this year.
 It used to charge $6.
 Other stores are offering more time to return or rolling out "no questions asked" policies -- no tag or receipt required.
 But that can backfire.

 "Spurring more returns wasn't part of the plan," says Al Sambar, a retail strategist for consulting firm Kurt Salmon.